DIY Sewing Table

-Sewing is one of the oldest trades and usually the first sort of cottage industry to emerge in an industrializing society.
-We all need clothing, and the industry that makes that clothing is one of the more essential to society.
-Yet today, that work is carried out by major corporations, with most of the actual work being done overseas.
+Sewing is one of the oldest trades and usually the first cottage industry to emerge in an industrializing society.
+We all need clothing, and the industry is essential to society.
+Yet today, major corporations carry out that work, with most of the actual work being done overseas.

 Yet, while there is no “need” to make our clothing today, many women and a few men enjoy making clothing as a hobby.
 Sewing can be relaxing for these people and give them a sense of accomplishment.
 It’s also an excellent way for someone to develop their style, wearing what they want rather than just what they can find in the stores.

 While one can easily sew on the dining room table, people who get into sewing like having a permanent setup just like anyone else who has any other hobby.
-The argument can fairly be made that if a man has a workshop for his woodworking and his wife wants a sewing room, there’s no reason for him to not make her one.
+The argument can reasonably be made that if a man has a workshop for his woodworking and his wife wants a sewing room, there’s no reason for him not to make her one.

-Any sewing table will consist of two basic sections: the tabletop and storage.
-A third thing to consider is adding a lift for the sewing machine so that it can be stored inside the sewing table, clearing the tabletop for working space.
+Any sewing table has two basic sections: the tabletop and storage.
+A third consideration is adding a lift to store the sewing machine inside the table, clearing the tabletop for working space.

 It Starts with a Table